chains-project/bacardi/results/results_baseline_cot/o3-mini-2025-01-31/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/OrgPolicyInfo.java_response.txt

     this.version = builder.version;
   }

-  /** Returns the boolean constraint to check whether the constraint is enforced or not. */ public BoolPolicy getBoolPolicy() {
+  public BoolPolicy getBoolPolicy() {
     return boolPolicy;
   }

-  /** Returns the name of the Constraint. */ public String getConstraint() {
+  public String getConstraint() {
     return constraint;
   }

-  /** Returns the etag value of policy. */ public String getEtag() {
+  public String getEtag() {
     return etag;
   }

-  /** Return the policies. */
   public Policies getPolicies() {
     return policies;
   }

-  /** Restores the default behavior of the constraint. */ public RestoreDefault getRestoreDefault() {
+  public RestoreDefault getRestoreDefault() {
     return restoreDefault;
   }

-  /** Returns the updated timestamp of policy. */ public String getUpdateTime() {
+  public String getUpdateTime() {
     return updateTime;
   }

-  /** Returns the version of the Policy, Default version is 0. */ public Integer getVersion() {
+  public Integer getVersion() {
     return version;
   }